agilepro/software-craftsmanship/docs/Coding/Syntax Conventions/constant-abuse-2.md

 Look at that!
 Compare to the code at the top.
 The code contains the EXACT string that you will look for in the configuration file!
 This is easy to read.
 It is clear what the code is doing.
 And you can read and understand it faster without involved an arbitrary look up in between.

 Some programmers recoil:  what if you have to change them.
-First of all, you can’t change them because of all the config files that already are deployed, however it is trivial to do a search and replace for “db\_driver\_class\_name” with any other value.
+First of all, you can't change them because of all the config files that already are deployed, however it is trivial to do a search and replace for “db\_driver\_class\_name” with any other value.

 ## Encapsulation